|1950 - 2000|

 When Scheckter was engaged by Ferrari in 1979 he finally got a car donation with which he could conquer the World Champion title.
 But Scheckter didn't conquer the title with a brilliant performance but rather because of a constant season.
 Critics judged his team colleague Gilles Villeneuve far higher.

-After a failed season in 1980 for Ferrari he retired from the Formula
+After a failed season in 1980 for Ferrari he retired from the Formula One business.

 The Brazilian Nelson Piquet was born in Rio de Janeiro in 1952.
 His father Estacio Soutomajor was minister for tourism of Brazil and his family belonged to the upper class.
 Although the racing frowned upon in this circles, Piquet turned to the motor sport.
 He replaced his father's name by his mother's name - Piquet.